RonnyPfannschmidt/prance/README.rst

 There is an interesting side effect to validation with an output file: when references are also resolved (the default), the output file effectively becomes a compiled spec in which all previous references are resolved.
+Note that this combined spec is validated, so mixing OpenAPI versions leads to undefined behaviour.

 Code
 ----